 Medication: Medication can be an effective tool for treating mental health issues during addiction recovery.
 Antidepressants, anti-anxiety medication, and mood stabilizers can help individuals manage their symptoms and improve their overall quality of life.

-Support Groups: Support groups can be an essential source of support during addiction recovery.
+Support Groups: Support groups and addiction recovery houses can be an essential source of support during addiction recovery.
 Groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) provide individuals with a safe and supportive community where they can share their experiences, receive support, and build healthy relationships.

 Use the resources to take control of your life :